alexanderk001/TimeSeriesR/README.md

-# Time Series Analysis R Package
+# Time Series Analysis with R

 This R package is designed for the simulation and analysis of time series data, with a focus on autoregressive (AR) and moving average (MA) processes.
 The package was developed as part of a university course project and is based on the theoretical foundations presented in the book: